 Caregiver Supports

-Area Agencies on Aging (AAAs) provide direct support to caregivers, primarily through the National Family Caregiver Support Program (Title III E of the Older Americans Act).
-Services include respite care (temporary supervision of the care recipient to provide rest for the caregiver, which is the most requested service); individual counseling and support groups; caregiver education classes/training; and emergency assistance.
+Area Agencies on Aging (AAAs) provide direct support to kin caregivers and caregivers of older adults and people with disabilities, primarily through the National Family Caregiver Support Program (Title III E of the Older Americans Act).
+Services include respite care; individual counseling and support groups; caregiver education classes/training; and emergency assistance.
+AAAs also play a crucial role in information and referral and caregiver navigation, ensuring families are connected with local providers who can help them create a caregiving plan, address specific challenges and ensure they receive the right services at the right time.

 USAging Resources